China Passion: The Growing Seeds Project

 All students who receive funding through these two education programs have been carefully selected and approved by both government officials and CRRS personnel.
 Many conditions and regulations have to be met before support is being approved.
 Funds will be transmitted to student’s account directly to pay for their education expenses.

-Support for a student, under the Student Sponsorship Project: CA$300 per year & CA$900 for 3 years, and
+Support for a student, under the Student Sponsorship Project: CA$330 per student & CA$990 for 3 students, and

 Support for a student, under the University Student Sponsorship Project: CA$900 per student & CA$2,700 for 3 students.